ethz-adrl/towr/README.md

 ### Dependencies
 - Apache logging library log4cxx

         sudo apt-get install liblog4cxx10 && sudo apt-get install liblog4cxx10-dev

 - (Optional) Google unit test framework

         sudo apt-get install libgtest-dev

 ### Install
-- Once dependencies are installed, go to the top-level directory of DWL and type the following commands:
+- Once dependencies are installed, go to the top-level directory of xpp and type the following commands:

-    ```
         mkdir build
         cd build
         cmake ..
         make
-    ```

 - To install the library and header files globally (`/usr/local`) run

         sudo make install

 ### Documentation
 - Generate Doxygen documentation from this code

         cd ./doc
         doxygen Doxyfile

-- For an example of how to use this code, start [here](md_how_to_run_example.html)
+- For an example of how to use this code, start [here](./test/md_how_to_run_example.html)